 The lender holds the check for a few weeks (often until your payday).
 At this time, you must pay the lender the face value of the check ($300), usually by allowing it to cash the check.
 If you can’t make the check good, the lender requires you to pay another fee ($50 in the above example).
 At this point, you owe the lender $350 (the $250 borrowed plus the first $50 fee, plus a new fee of $50).

-The cost is the same if you give the lender the right to access your bank account instead of a check.
-The money you borrow (minus the lender’s fee) is deposited directly to your account and the payday lender withdraws the payment when due.
+The cost is the same if you give the lender the right to access your bank account or prepaid card instead of a check.
+The money you borrow (minus the lender’s fee) is deposited directly to your account or card and the payday lender withdraws the payment when due.

 The Payday Loan Treadmill